wildmountainfarms/solarthing/other/docs/influxdb_setup.md

 #### Not Recommended
 If you specify both `database` and `measurement`, the program will put event packets into the same database and measurement of other packets.

-If you have a reason that you want to specify `database` and `measurement` and want to also store "event" packets in InfluxDB in different measurements or databases, please submit an issue saying why you need this.